tetrateio/lula/docs/console/component-definition.md

 # Component Definition

-The Component Definition view currently allows for a read-only experience of the OSCAL Component Definition model.
+The Component Definition view currently allows for a read and limited write experience of the OSCAL Component Definition model.
 The view is tailored to the usage of the Component Definition in the context of Lula, and is not intended to be a comprehensive view of the model.

 ## Usage